 Patterns don’t search GET and POST parameters, or the domain name.
 For example,

 https://www.example.com/myapp/, the URLconf will look for

-When Django finds a regular expression match, Django calls the specified view
+When Django finds a matching pattern, it calls the specified view function with

 Arbitrary keyword arguments can be passed in a dictionary to the target view.
 We aren’t going to use this feature of Django in the tutorial.